 Stork With A Central African Spear Piercing Its Throat Was Found In Germany in 1822, Providing The First Evidence For Long-Distance Bird Migration

-Even though we don't always fully comprehend how and, in some circumstances, why some species of migratory birds undertake such lengthy migrations, we now know more about other countries than we ever have before, and their yearly absence is no longer a mystery to us.
+Even though we don't always fully comprehend how and, in some circumstances, why certain species of migratory birds undertake such lengthy migrations, we now know more about other countries than we ever have before, and their yearly absence is no longer a mystery to us.
 Up until a couple of centuries ago, it was a different story.

 Redditor u/Sumit316 shares an interesting piece of information with the TodayILearned subreddit community